Create crosstabs in Protobi by dragging the label of one element onto another:

 Crosstab with two banner variables

 When you create a global crosstab with two banner variables, an option to "swap" will appear.
-Below, the project is crosstabbed by specialty (S1) first, then Region.
-Press swap to crosstab by Region first, then specialty.
+Below, the project is crosstabbed by specialty (S1) first, then practice start (S3).
+Press swap to crosstab by S3 first, then specialty.

 Admins can change crosstab significance tests in Project properties.
 The default mode is Complement testing.

 In Complement testing, each column is compared with the average of all other columns (excluding itself).
 Blue cells indicate the value is significantly higher in the specified column compared to all other columns, and grey indicates significantly lower.